Proficiency Exam for MSFS and other Graduate Students in SFS

 - remind the examinee to avoid any Arabic Colloquial in the exam instead of MSA.

 The examiner ends the interview by asking the examinee about her/his future plan.

-A PASS on the proficiency exam is comparable to achieving an Advanced Low to Advanced Mid on the American Council for the Teaching of Foreign Languages Proficiency Guidelines (ACTFL) rating depending on the program in which the student is enrolled (for reference, see the scale below).
+A PASS on the proficiency exam is comparable to achieving an Advanced Low or Advanced Mid on the American Council for the Teaching of Foreign Languages Proficiency Guidelines (ACTFL) rating depending on the program in which the student is enrolled (for reference, see the scale below).